 The EPA promulgated the final Lead and Copper Short Term Revisions (LCRSTR) on October 10, 2007.
 The LCRSTR will amend several provisions of the Lead and Copper Rule to strengthen implementation of existing requirements regarding monitoring, treatment processes, public education, customer awareness, and lead service line replacement.
-DEP initiated development of the Pennsylvania LCRSTR that will be similar to the federal regulations, and presented the proposed rulemaking package to TAC on August 21, 2008.
-The proposed regulation will be presented to the EQB in June 2009.
+DEP's proposed regulations were approved by the EQB on June 16, 2009, and were published in the Pennsylvania Bulletin on September 26, 2009 with a 30-day comment period.

 The Unregulated Contaminant Monitoring Rule 2 (UCMR) is a direct federal implementation rule that establishes a monitoring program to gather occurrence data on unregulated contaminants.
 UCMR 2 includes both Assessment (List 1) and Screening Survey (List 2) monitoring.
 All PWSs serving more than 10,000 people, and a representative sample of PWSs serving less than 10,000 people are required to conduct List 1 monitoring for 10 contaminants.
-All PWSs serving more than

-100,000 people, and select PWSs serving less than 100,000 people are required to conduct List 2 monitoring for 15 contaminants.
+All PWSs serving more than 100,000 people, and select PWSs serving less than 100,000 people are required to conduct List 2 monitoring for 15 contaminants.
 Monitoring must be conducted during a 12-month period during January 2008 - December 2010.
 In Pennsylvania, 197 PWSs are participating in UCMR 2.
-During 2008, DEP supported the UCMR 2 program by: verifying the information on EPA's list of systems; contacting each system to reaffirm their selection, assist with their access to the national database, and communicate their assigned monitoring responsibilities and schedule; and sending out reminder letters to those PWSs that begin monitoring during the first quarter of 2009.
+During 2009, DEP supported the UCMR 2 program by: assisting systems with using the national database, communicating the system's monitoring requirements and schedule; and sending out reminder letters.

-In summary, 2008 was a very active year for regulation development in Pennsylvania's Safe Drinking Water Program.
+In summary, 2009 was a very active year for regulation development in Pennsylvania's Safe Drinking Water Program.
+Work is continuing to roll-out implementation of the new rules.

-2. Public Water System Profile and Compliance Summary
+Public Water System Profile and Compliance Summary

-The following pages display some fundamental Pennsylvania PWS statistics, a table of the incidence of MCL, MRDL, TT, and significant monitoring violations, and graphics to illustrate the general picture of PWS compliance in Pennsylvania in 2008.
+The following pages display some fundamental Pennsylvania PWS statistics, a table of the incidence of MCL, MRDL, TT, and significant monitoring violations, and graphics to illustrate the general picture of PWS compliance in Pennsylvania in 2009.

 Data in the federal Safe Drinking Water Information System (SDWIS) may differ from the information in this report.
-The 2008 report data originates in the Pennsylvania Drinking Water Information System (PADWIS) from a snapshot dated May 21, 2009.
+The 2009 report data originates in the Pennsylvania Drinking Water Information System (PADWIS) from a snapshot dated May 18, 2010.
 DEP transmits the violation data from PADWIS to SDWIS several times a year.
 As a result, PADWIS and SDWIS may not match if the data extracts occurred on different dates.
 DEP is confident in the accuracy of the following fundamental statistics; the incidence of MCL, MRDL, TT, and significant monitoring violations; and the general picture of public water system compliance in Pennsylvania.